devUbaid/Java-Calculator/README.md

 ## Contribution

 If you have questions, encounter issues, or wish to propose new features, please don't hesitate to open an issue on this repository.
-We greatly value and appreciate your feedback!
+We greatly value and appreciate your feedback!.

 ## Acknowledgments